Training-free Mixed-Resolution Latent Upsampling for Spatially Accelerated Diffusion Transformers: Conclusion

 \section{Conclusion}

 In this work, we proposed \textit{Region-Adaptive Latent Upsampling} (RALU), a training-free framework to accelerate Diffusion Transformers.
-RALU follows a three-stage process: low-resolution denoising for global semantics, edge-selective upsampling to reduce aliasing, and full-resolution refinement.
-To prevent mismatch artifacts, we further introduced a noise-timestep rescheduling scheme.
-Experiments show that RALU achieves up to 7.0$\times$ speedup with minimal quality loss and complements caching-based methods for further gains, offering an effective solution for efficient diffusion inference.
+RALU resolves the trade-off between acceleration and aliasing artifacts in latent upsampling through its three-stage process: low-resolution denoising for acceleration, edge-selective upsampling to avoid aliasing, and full-resolution refinement.
+Furthermore, to prevent mismatching artifacts, we introduced a noise-timestep matching scheme.
+Experiments show that RALU achieves speedup with negligible quality loss and artifacts, and complements temporal acceleration methods for further gains, offering an effective solution for efficient DiT inference.